adamgiesinger/face_recognition/README.md

  - `knownPeopleFolderPath` is a path to a folder with known people images.
 These should be images with a single person on it.
 The name of the image file will be used as a name of the person.
  - `outputFolderPath` is a path to a folder where processed image will be saved.
  - `inputImagePath` is the path to the image in which we want to recognize people.

+#### live_face_recognition.py
+This script recognizes people on the live video stream.
+It uses folder with known people images and if it cannot recognize someone it will blur persons face

+For example:
+`python .\live_face_recognition.py knownPeopleFolderPath\ 1`

+ - `knownPeopleFolderPath` is a path to a folder with known people images.
+These should be images with a single person on it.
+The name of the image file will be used as a name of the person.
+ - `1` is an index of the camera device.
+0 represents integrated web camera.